Open-market: rupee remains stable against US dollar

 The ongoing appreciation comes after the State Bank of Pakistan (SBP) scaled up efforts to clip the wings of the high-flying dollar and announced a list of “structural reforms” last month, targeting the Exchange Companies (ECs).

-In a recent development, the central bank suspended the authorisation of another five exchange companies of ‘B’ category for noncompliance of rules and regulations.
+To date, the central bank suspended the authorisation of nine exchange companies for noncompliance of rules and regulations and serious violations.

-With strict actions, the central bank has become more vigilant on exchange companies.
-During the last one month, authorisation of 9 exchange companies has been suspended for serious violations.

-Apart from central bank measures, the caretaker setup also announced taking administrative steps to tighten the screws around smuggling and hoarding of currency and as a result, countrywide raids were reported with dozens of illegal currency exchanges barred from running operations and foreign currency worth millions confiscated.
+Apart from central bank measures, the caretaker setup also ramped up efforts against smugglers and hoarders of currency and as a result, countrywide raids were reported with dozens of illegal currency exchanges barred from running operations and foreign currency worth millions confiscated.

 Comments